If you haven’t hopped on the homemade popsicle wagon, you are missing out on a ton of tasty fun.

-When it comes to one of summer’s most loved treats, everyone wants one.
-It’s great to be able to give a guest or your child’s friend an option even though they have dietary restrictions.
+When it comes to one of summer’s most loved treats — the popsicle — everyone wants one.
+It’s great to be able to give a guest or your child’s friend a delicious treat option even though they have dietary restrictions.

 For this recipe, I didn’t add any additional sweeteners like sugar or honey.
-I wanted to be able to feel good about this and not have to put it on the splurge side of my diet.
-The full fat milk makes it decadent enough for me, but feel free to add some sweetness in your strawberry blend or some vanilla in your cream.
+I wanted to be able to feel good about these and not have to put them on the splurge side of my diet.
+The full fat milk makes it decadent enough for me, but feel free to add some sweeteners to your strawberry blend or add some vanilla in your cream.

-I made these just a few days ago and thy were a huge hit — not to mention the most photogenic food I’ve ever made.
+I made these just a few days ago and they were a huge hit.
+Try them before summer slips away.

 Strawberries and Cream Popsicles

 - 1 cup heavy cream or full-fat coconut milk*

 - Toss hulled strawberries in a high-powered blender and puree until smooth.

 - In a medium bowl, mix together cream and skim milk.
 Add chopped strawberries and stir.

 - Using a popsicle mold of your choice, begin to layer the strawberry puree and cream on top of each other until each slot is full.
 I like using about two tablespoons of each before switching.